Search results for

 Snpid

-Snipd is a different kind of personal assistant; it differs from the rest on our list.
-This one is a podcast player that’s integrated with AI.
+Snipd is a different kind of personal assistant.
+It’s a podcast player infused with AI.
 This one helps you highlight, summarize, and even take notes from podcasts so that you can efficiently absorb and categorize all the knowledge that you’ve been provided.
 This app will help you get transcripts, summaries, and even the main takeaways of any podcast you listen to.

 To do list apps